-- 1) Strings of any byte length m can be encrypted into strings of any byte length m+ABYTES where $0 \le \text{ABYTES} \le 32$ .
+- 1) Strings of any byte length m can be encrypted into strings of any byte length m+ABYTES where $0 \leq ABYTES \leq 16$.
 One achieves the maximal privacy and authenticity protection consistent with ABYTES.
-The value ABYTES is authenticated and may change as often as a user likes. - Nonces are optional (fix $N = \varepsilon$ if unused).
+The value ABYTES is authenticated and may change as often as a user likes. - 2) Nonces are optional (fix $N = \varepsilon$ if unused).
 If used, they can have any length from 0 to 32 bytes.
 If unused, one gets the strongest possible security notion in their absence. - 3) Keys can have any length.
 A user may, for example, use a passphrase or DH ephemeral key.
 (Note: some features one might want for mapping a passphrase to a 128-bit key, like salting and an intentionally slow mapping to slow password guessing, are not provided.) - 4) AEZ functions well as a stand-alone MAC and as a stand-alone enciphering scheme. - 5) Verification of plaintext redundancy enhances authenticity, as we have already emphasized. - 6) Short authenticators provide the security one would hope for.
 Our security notions don't "give up" when the adversary forges. - 7) Release of unverified plaintext does not cause any problems for AEZ.
-This is part of the robust-AE definition. - 8) The security properties we achieve mean that secret message numbers are easily accommodated within AEZ itself.
-This will be specified by an AEZ extension. - 9) Further AEZ extensions will handle plaintext-length obfuscation, encoding into a target alphabet, vector-valued plaintexts and vector-valued AD.
+This is part of the robust-AE definition. - 8) The security properties achieved by AEZ enable support for secret message numbers as a simple add-on.
+This will be accomplished as an AEZ extension. - 9) Further AEZ extensions will handle plaintext-length obfuscation, encoding into a target alphabet, vector-valued plaintexts and vector-valued AD.
 The extensions used are automatically authenticated with each message. - 10) An encryption implementation can make one left-to-right, constant-memory pass over the input, and then a second left-to-right, constant-memory pass over the input, this time outputting the ciphertext online.
-Decryption can be similarly realized. - 11) It is possible to accelerate the rejection of invalid ciphertexts by having decryption compute the final ciphertext block $M_m$ prior to computing the remainder of the plaintext, $M_0 \cdots M{m-1}$ .
-This can make the rejection of invalid ciphertexts roughly as fast as AMAC itself, which runs in less than 0.3 cpb on a recent Intel machine. - 12) AEZ is fully parallelizable in the processing of plaintext, ciphertext, and AD. - 13) Static AD can be preprocessed so that one doesn't have to subsequently pay a per-message |AD|-dependent cost.
-(Note: realizing this benefit requires an API that decouples provisioning of the AD and provisioning of other inputs.) - 14) Word alignment of the message and AD are not disrupted (for example, one never prepends a byte to the message or AD, and then processes it). - 15) Nothing in the specification favors one endian convention over another.
-(Note: to keep the specification simple, AEZ is described in what amounts to a big-endian convention.) - 16) No AEZ-related patents have been or will be requested.
+Decryption can be similarly realized. - 11) It is possible to accelerate the rejection of invalid ciphertexts by having decryption compute the final ciphertext block M_m prior to computing the remainder of the plaintext, $M_0 \cdots M{m-1}$.
+This can make the rejection of invalid ciphertexts roughly as fast as AMAC itself, which runs in less than 0.3 cpb on a recent Intel machine.